Methamphetamine Possession in California

 You may be charged with possession with the intent to sell if:

 A conviction for possession with intent to sell can be punished with up to three years in prison and high fines.
-To defend against this serious offense and try to avoid a harsh punishment, call our meth possession lawyers.
+To defend against this serious offense and try to avoid a harsh punishment, call experienced meth possession lawyers.

 Defending Against Meth Possession Charges